 And they have flavour, as well as great texture (and I discovered that not all waffles do).

 The other reason I love these waffles?
 They’re easy!
 One bowl and a spoon is all you need.
 And you don’t even have to worry about lumps in the batter.
 I’m all about the easy.
-I don’t want to be separating eggs or busting out my mixer to whip up egg whites (followed by the requisite, ever so careful folding in thing).
+I don’t want to be separating eggs or busting out my mixer to whip up egg whites (followed by the requisite, ever so careful fold in thing).
 Nope.
 I’ve never had a waffle that is so good it justifies all that effort :)

 These easy waffles need only 7 ingredients …